ontio/documentation/docs/pages/doc_en/SDKs/ontology_ts_sdk_asset_en.md

-Wallet is a data storing file of JSON format.
-In the terms of Ontology, Wallet could store not only the digital identity but also digital assets.
+Wallet is a data storing file in JSON format.
+In Ontology, Wallet can store not only the digital identity but also digital assets.